SphericalSilver/Data-Cleaning-and-Analysis-of-Employee-Resignation-Survey-results/README.md

 - Age column was also cleaned and standardized into the same format using Regular expressions, and then categories were made to represent age, which were then used for the visualization.

 ![dissatisfaction by age](https://i.gyazo.com/cf3973c632c15c70cfa7fa683047d948.png)

+The overall trend observed based on Age groups here is somewhat similar to the outcome observed with Career Stages from above.

+In general, older employees seem to be more likely to resign reporting dissatisfaction.
+This trend is fairly consistent across all age groups, apart from the 26-30 and 31-35 age groups.
+This might be because older employees could have more accumulated grievances.

 ### Employee Dissatisfaction by Institute